This afternoon we placed our Canadian flag on our terrace railing for Canada Day.

 “The Villages Within,” a humorous but factual history of Toronto and walking tours of three of the city’s downtown historic districts.

-Nothing is so earthly sweet as the divine decadence of Toronto’s Queen Street West.
-Many Torontonians are familiar with the street when it is crowded with people enjoying the spring sunshine and the bouquet of marijuana is wafting in the balmy air.
-Others enjoy the street more on a steamy summer night, when the display of flesh is entrances the eye as much as the thumping music assaults the ear.
+Toronto’s Queen Street West is often viewed as delightfully decadent, as most Torontonians stroll along it when it is crowded with people enjoying the sunshine, quaint shops, and the bouquet of marijuana.
+Others enjoy it more on a steamy summer night, when the display of flesh entrances the eye while the thumping music assaults the ears.
 However, not as many know the street in early morning, when it resembles a movie set where the actors and film crew have not yet arrived for the day’s activities.
-The pictures below were taken early on a June morning.
+The following pictures were taken early on a June morning in 2011.

 Queen Street east of Spadina, the Noble Block on the left-hand side of the photo.

 The corner northeast corner of Queen Street and Spadina Avenue.
-(The old 1902 Bank of Hamilton Building)
+(Originally the 1902 Bank of Hamilton Building)

 Coffee shop at Queen and John streets, located in the building that in 1890 housed the bakery of John Tasker.